alex/what-happens-when/README.rst

 various suggestions will be presented to you in the dropbox below the URL bar.
 Some browsers like Rockmelt even suggested your Facebook friends.
 You are going to type "google.com" so none of it matters, but a lot of code will run before you get there and the suggestions will be refined with each key press.
+It may even suggest "google.com" before you type it.

 The "enter" key bottoms out
 ---------------------------